virtual-labs/engineers-forum/hosting-process.md

 VLEAD and the institute requesting the movement of Phase 3 experiment repositories from IITB Gitlab Server to virtual-labs GitHub organization will follow the process detailed below-

-Step 1
+**Step 1**

-Institute requesting movement will raise an[issue](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&amp;labels=Phase-3&amp;template=phase-iii-experiment-repository-creation-request.md&amp;title=) to request creation of experiment repositories for the lab.
+Institute requesting movement will raise an [issue](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&amp;labels=Phase-3&amp;template=phase-iii-experiment-repository-creation-request.md&amp;title=) to request creation of experiment repositories for the lab.

-Step 2
+**Step 2**

 They will fill the information requested for on the issue and attach R0 ( proposal of the lab)

-Step 3
+**Step 3**

-VLEAD&#39;s hosting engineer will create experiment repositories for each of the experiment on the proposal on Github and share the links of the created repositories on the same issue.
+VLEAD's hosting engineer will create experiment repositories for each of the experiment on the proposal on Github and share the links of the created repositories on the same issue.

-Step 4
+**Step 4**

 Institute requesting movement will populate the dev branches of the created repositories with the source code of the experiments ( same phase 3 structure as defined in the IIT B exp repos) and unit test the experiments locally.

-Step 5
+**Step 5**

 Institute requesting movement will merge the fully tested dev branch to testing branch.
 This will automatically deploy the experiment along with UI on GitHub pages for testing the complete experiment.
 The Institute requesting movement will receive an email about the success/failure of the deployment on the email id associated with the github handle provided in the issue.

-Step 6
+**Step 6**

 Institute requesting movement will then merge from a fully tested testing branch to the main branch and tag the commit.

-Step 7
+**Step 7**

-Institute requesting rehosting will then follow the[link](https://github.com/virtual-labs/engineers-forum/issues) and locate the Phase III Lab/Experiment(s) OnBoarding Request issue corresponding to the lab that they wish to rehost.
+Institute requesting rehosting will then follow the [link](https://github.com/virtual-labs/engineers-forum/issues) and locate the Phase III Lab/Experiment(s) OnBoarding Request issue corresponding to the lab that they wish to rehost.
 If such an issue does not exist they will create will raise an issue of type Phase 3 Onboarding[Request](https://github.com/virtual-labs/engineers-forum/issues/new/choose).
 In the issue, for each experiment they will provide the Experiment Name|Experiment Source Repo link|Tag .
 They will also attach the R0 of the lab to the issue if not already attached.

-Step 8
+**Step 8**

-VLEAD&#39;s hosting engineer will host the experiments and the lab and share the link on the same issue to seek approval from them.
+VLEAD's hosting engineer will host the experiments and the lab and share the link on the same issue to seek approval from them.

-Step 9
+**Step 9**

 Institute requesting momement will need to test the hosted link and comment on the same issue stating their approval.

 ## **Creation of Experiment Repositories**

-Steps to be followed by VLEAD&#39;s Hosting Engineer
+Steps to be followed by VLEAD's Hosting Engineer

-Step 1
+**Step 1**

-On receiving a[request](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&amp;labels=Phase-3&amp;template=phase-iii-experiment-repository-%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20creation-request.md&amp;title=) for creation of experiment repositories for the lab, VLEAD&#39;s hosting engineer will create the experiment(s) repository from the ph3-exp-template repository.
+On receiving a [request](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&amp;labels=Phase-3&amp;template=phase-iii-experiment-repository-%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20creation-request.md&amp;title=) for creation of experiment repositories for the lab, VLEAD&#39;s hosting engineer will create the experiment(s) repository from the ph3-exp-template repository.

-Step 2
+**Step 2**

-VLEAD&#39;s hosting engineer will create two branches - dev and testing from the main branch in the created experiment repositories.
+VLEAD's hosting engineer will create two branches - dev and testing from the main branch in the created experiment repositories.

-Step 3
+**Step 3**

-VLEAD&#39;s hosting engineer will add the Github Handle of the experiment developer provided in the request issue to the newly created experiment repository with maintainer access.
-VLEAD&#39;s hosting engineer will also add developer&#39;s common email address to github notification center
+VLEAD's hosting engineer will add the Github Handle of the experiment developer provided in the request issue to the newly created experiment repository with maintainer access.
+VLEAD's hosting engineer will also add developer&#39;s common email address to github notification center

-Step 4
+**Step 4**

-VLEAD&#39;s hosting engineer will comment on the repository creation request providing the links to the created repositories.
+VLEAD's hosting engineer will comment on the repository creation request providing the links to the created repositories.

-#
-# **Central Hosting Data**
+## **Central Hosting Data**

 The following information will be stored at a central place for a quick reference by the hosting team: